TokageItLab/blender-addons/bone_rest_info/README.md

 Blender uses the Head-Tail format, so the rest rotation is determined from the two coordinates: Head and Tail, and the roll value.

-However, Blender does not display this determined rest rotation.
+However, Blender does not display this determined rest rotation in the inspector (but you can see it by bone gizmo axes with "Normal" mode).
 This add-on displays the rest rotation determined by Blender as a numerical value.

 **Bone Rest in Blender**